preactjs/preact-cli/README.md

 - [default] - Default template with all features.

-- [material] - material-ui template using preact-material-components
+- [material] - material template using preact-material-components

 - [simple] - The simplest possible preact setup in a single file